OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Outside the Verizon Family of Companies:

-Except in circumstances explained in our Privacy Policy, in privacy policies for specific services, or in agreements with our customers, Verizon does not sell, license or share information that individually identifies our customers with others outside of Verizon for non-Verizon purposes without your consent.
+Except in circumstances explained in our Privacy Policy, in privacy policies for specific services, or in agreements with our customers, Verizon does not sell, license or share information that individually identifies our customers with others outside of Verizon who are not doing work on Verizon's behalf without your consent.
 We may share information with our vendors and partners for business purposes and when necessary for them to perform work on our behalf.
 Verizon may also share certain non-personal identifiable information with outside companies to assist with the delivery of advertising campaigns or preparing and sharing aggregate business and marketing reports.
 Read more

 How to Limit the Sharing and Use of Your Information